Usajid/731_assign4/Readme.md

 ### Before Getting Started:
-If you are interested in only looking at notebook, pleae access the notebook in **/notebooks/majorLeague.ipynb**.
+If you are interested in only looking at notebook, please access the notebook in **/notebooks/majorLeague.ipynb**.

 /notebooks: Contains the notebook of this assignment.